suent/Carpenter.AzurePipelines/docs/configure-pool.md

 ### defaultPoolType

 The default pool type to use for jobs.
-Possible values are `Private` or `Hosted`.
+Possible values are **Private** or **Hosted**.

 ### defaultPoolName

 The pool name to use when using Private pool type.
-Defaults to `Default`.

 ### defaultPoolDemands